akbartus/Gaussian-Splatting-WebViewers/README.md

 ### **Updates**
-* The possibility of changing the size of a splat file in splat converter.
+* <del>The possibility of changing the size of a splat file in splat converter.</del>
 * Making web viewer 1 work faster.

 ### **Tech Stack**